Estonia expels more Russian diplomats in model for EU

 Those left in Tallinn were mainly dealing with consular affairs and using their social media to spread propaganda, he noted.

-Reinsalu spoke after Estonia told 13 Russian diplomats and eight Russian embassy technical staff to leave Tallinn by 1 February.
+Reinsalu spoke after Estonia told 13 Russian diplomats and eight Russian embassy technical staff to go home by 1 February.

 The move leaves eight Russian diplomats and 15 other staff in place — the same number Estonia has in Moscow — in what Reinsalu called the principle of "parity".